ja11sop/cuppa/README.md

   --thirdparty=DIR            Thirdparty directory
   --build-root=BUILD_ROOT     The root directory for build output.
 If not
+                                specified then .build is used --download-root=DOWNLOAD_ROOT
+                              The root directory for downloading external
-                                specified then .build is used --runner=RUNNER             The test runner to use for executing tests.
-The default is the process test runner --dump                      Dump the default environment and exit
+                                libraries to.
+If not specified then .cuppa is used
+  --runner=RUNNER             The test runner to use for executing tests.
+The
+                                default is the process test runner --dump                      Dump the default environment and exit